What is A/B Testing? A Quick Introduction

 The case is no new to media publishing houses dealing with low viewer engagement.

-These core conversion metrics highlight the common problem, including drop-offs on the payment page, leaks in the conversion funnel, etc.
+These core conversion metrics highlight the common problems, including drop-offs on the payment page, leaks in the conversion funnel, etc.

-Let us see what A/B test for marketing could do to improvise the situation:
+Let us see what an A/B test for marketing could do to improve the situation:

 1. Solve visitor pain points